jvde-github/AIS-Catcher-PLUGINS/README.md

 # AIS-catcher-PLUGINS

-Additional AIS-catcher plugins (not maintained)
+Additional AIS-catcher plugins (not maintained and not written or checked by me).